Road & Travel Magazine

 And since I had neither a steering wheel nor a brake pedal on my side of the car, I considered these might be his final words.

-Of course, I did.
-I had the name of the town and our hotel address.
-And I had a rental agency map that looked like origami.
+Of course, I did!
+I had the name of the town and hotel address.
+I had an origami rental agency map.
 What more did he want?

 I spun the map several times until it's printing righted.
 "We have to go north," I instructed, "toward Boddentown."